Multi-Agent Collaboration

 Agent-to-Agent Communication — Agents call each other through Trinity MCP tools using agent-scoped API keys.
 The chat_with_agent MCP tool sends a message to another agent and returns the response.

 Async Collaboration — For long-running tasks, use chat_with_agent(async=true) which returns an execution_id immediately.
 Poll with get_execution_result(id) until complete.
 This bypasses the 60-second MCP timeout.
+To avoid polling entirely, subscribe to the worker's task-completion events and get woken with an automatic report-back task instead (see Event Subscriptions).

 How It Works